 From I-95 take, I-26 East to Ashley Phosphate Road, exit 209 A. Turn right onto Ashley Phosphate Road then turn left onto Cross County Road (go 2.2 miles).
 Then turn left onto Dorchester Road (go 0.8 mi) and make a left on W Hill Blvd.

-Upon arriving at JB Charleston (AB) base introduction information can be provided at either base gate or at the base lodging office.
+Upon arriving at Joint Base Charleston (Air Base) base introduction information can be provided at either base gate or at the base lodging office.
 This information covers key facilities and phone numbers a newcomer should find helpful.
-The Inns of Charleston (lodging) on Hill Boulevard is the 24-hour arrival point.
+The Inns of Charleston (lodging) located at 214 Arthur Drive is the 24-hour arrival point.
 Those arriving after normal duty hours, on a holiday, or weekend should report there to sign in.

 Newcomers arriving on weekdays between 9:00 a.m. and 3:30 p.m. must report to their units prior to reporting to the Military Personnel Section (MPS) Customer Support Section (Building 503, Room 112) for in-processing on the day of arrival.
-The following documents are required for in-processing at the MPS Customer support Section: your in-processing package (a large sealed envelope), your in-processing worksheet (from gaining unit) and a copy of your orders.
-The MPS Customer Support Section will work with your unit's CSS to schedule newcomers for the mandatory Quick Start briefing.
+The following documents are required for in-processing at the MPS Customer support Section: your in-processing package (large sealed envelope), your in-processing worksheet (from gaining unit) and a copy of your orders.
+The MPS Customer Support Section will rely on your unit's Commander's Support Staff to schedule you for the mandatory Newcomers Orientation workshop hosted by the Military & Family Readiness Center.
 Newcomers arriving after normal duty hours, on a holiday, or weekend or after 3:30 p.m. each business day must turn in their in-processing package at the MPS Customer Support Section on the next duty day after visiting their gaining unit following arrival.
 Your sponsor or unit CSS will assist you with completing required paperwork relating to in-processing.

 From Charleston International Airport